Crown-Commercial-Service/ccs-migration-alpha-tools/modules/gpaas-s3-migrator/README.md

 Starting the script again will allow you to pick up on the progress monitoring without interfering with the migration itself.

+### IAM Permissions

+To run this script a user requires the following IAM permissions:
+- tag:GetResources for all resources
+- states:StartExecution for the "compile objects to migrate" step function
+- states:DescribeExecution for any execution of that step function
+- dynamodb:Query on the `CopyStatusIndex` on the "objects to migrate" Dynamo DB table

+For convenience an IAM Group has been set up with the necessary minimum permissions to do this.
+The name of the group will be `run-MIGRATOR_NAME-migrator` where `MIGRATOR_NAME` is the value of `migrator_name` as defined in your environment's invocation of the `gpaas-s3-migrator` Terraform module.

+Adding a regular no-permissions IAM user to this group will empower them to run this script (and nothing else).
+Note this user requires access to neither the Terraform state nor the state lock table in order.
+The IAM permissions (or Group membership) detailed above will suffice.

 ### Idempotency

 The migrator is, by design, idempotent.
 If run more than once it will only perform the migration of objects in the source GPaaS-bound S3 bucket which were not present in any of its previous runs.